|1||University of New Haven||West Haven, Connecticut|

 The most successful forensic science students get accredited forensic science degrees from the best forensic science colleges.
 A Forensic science career usually requires at least a bachelor’s degree.

-At its core, a Forensic Science program gives students the scientific tools necessary to approach solving crimes in various roles.
+At its core, a Forensics program gives students the scientific tools necessary to approach solving crimes in various roles.
 Graduates learn sharp analytical skills in scientific investigations.
 Forensic and investigative sciences can be applied across many fields, such as crime scene investigation and forensic biology.

 A Forensic Science degree may open doors to many career paths.
 Forensic Scientists work within fields such as: